rouskinlab/seismic-rna/docs/_sources/formats/meta.rst.txt

 ...           n/a   Additional metadata of the sample                                no
 ============= ===== ================================================================ ========

-Notes
+Notes about metadata for samples
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 - Fields are case-sensitive and must be in the file's first line.
 - Additional fields with arbitrary names can be given.
 Their data types will be inferred as either strings or floats.

-Example
+Example metadata for samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As Pretty Table
+Example metadata for samples as a pretty table
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 ====== ==== ========== ========= ========================== ===== ============= =========== ======== ===